 In addition to his work on the court, Beckett has spent the past 13 years as a freelance production contributor for Turner Sports and NBA TV.
 He was a member of the Emmy Award-winning “NBA on TNT” studio show.

 After being named the 1996-97 Fayette County Player of the Year at Sandy Creek High School, Beckett attended Georgia State University before transferring to Eckerd College in St. Petersburg, Fla., in 1998.
 Beckett helped the Tritons to the NCAA Division II National Tournament in 2001 and graduated with a degree in Business Management.
 He later played professionally for the Bergheim Bandits in Germany.

 Head Athletic Trainer

-Dan Shimensky enters his eighth season with the Denver Nuggets and his first as Head Athletic Trainer.
+Dan Shimensky enters his ninth season with the Denver Nuggets and his second as Head Athletic Trainer.
 He is responsible for coordinating the treatment and rehabilitation of all injuries and is responsible for the team’s travel.

 A graduate of Central Washington University, Shimensky received his master’s degree in exercise science.
 While at CWU, he was the graduate assistant athletic trainer for football and men’s basketball.